The Ultimate In Birding Tours

 We will also have our first chances for King (or Blue-breasted) Quail, Common Buttonquail and the ever-dwindling Yellow-breasted Bunting.

-Our stay at Siem Reap also gives us the opportunity to visit a wetland of huge international importance.
+Cambodia: Day 4 Our stay at Siem Reap gives us the opportunity to visit a wetland of huge international importance.
 We will make an excursion by boat across the waters of the vast Tonle Sap to the huge waterbird colonies at Prek Toal.
 Tonle Sap is a huge fishery (and, in addition, up to a million water snakes are harvested here annually!) which provides a significant proportion of the entire protein intake of the Cambodian people!
 As a result, the fisheries of the lake are strictly protected and a by-product of this is that the waterbirds have been shielded from illegal poaching, resulting in the best remaining large waterbird colonies in Southeast Asia (if not the whole of Asia!).

 Setting off from the shore of this huge lake, we will first pass a floating village before crossing the lake, accompanied by hundreds of Whiskered Terns and occasionally a few Brown-headed Gulls.

 Huge numbers of Indian Cormorants are joined by smaller numbers of Little and Great Cormorants and Oriental Darters.
 Mixed flocks of Little, Eastern Cattle, Great and Intermediate Egrets are joined by dozens of Grey and Purple Herons, Chinese Pond Herons (which can sometimes be compared side-by-side with Javan Pond Heron) and smaller numbers of Striated Herons and Black-crowned Night Herons.
 Asian Openbill is the commonest stork species, but these are joined by good numbers of Painted Storks and, in the frequent ‘kettles’ of storks overhead, we will look carefully for Lesser Adjutant and the endangered Greater Adjutant, both of which have good populations here.
 Spot-billed Pelicans (here at their only colony in Southeast Asia) are delightfully numerous and we will get many opportunities to watch the antics of these impressive beasts.
-Smaller numbers of Black-headed Ibises are mixed in with the colonies and we also have a good chance of finding the rare Milky Stork at its only known freshwater breeding colony in the world.
+Smaller numbers of Black-headed Ibises are mixed in with the colonies, and we also have a good chance of finding the rare Milky Stork at its only known freshwater breeding colony in the world.

 Raptors are also in evidence: the stately Grey-headed Fish Eagle is frequently encountered and we might also encounter Western Osprey and Brahminy Kite.
 Common Kingfishers and attractive Black-capped Kingfishers are sometimes seen along the channels and in the waterside vegetation, we may well encounter species such as Yellow and Cinnamon Bitterns, Common Moorhen, Bronze-winged Jacana, Greater Coucal, Green-billed Malkoha, Black-browed and Oriental Reed Warblers, Pallas’s Grasshopper (or Rusty-rumped) Warbler (common by voice but often hard to see) and Ornate Sunbird.